luufqa/luufqa/README.md

   Hey there!
     <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
   </h2>
-I'm beginning QA Enginner from Russia.
-I want to realize myself as a junior quality assurance engineer with an emphasis on automation in Python.
-Currently, I'm working for get.phototime.pro, remote support specialist with part-time job.
-Now, i delve into testing and in search of work.
+I'm beginning QA Enginner from 📍Russia.
+I want to realize myself as a 😎junior quality assurance engineer with an emphasis on automation in 🐍Python.
+Currently, I'm working for get.phototime.pro, 💻remote support specialist with part-time job.
+Now, i delve into testing and in 🔥search of work.
 </div>